 We consider Royal Schiphol Group's liquidity profile to be good.
-The company's primary sources of committed liquidity are (1) cash and equivalents of €609 million as of mid-May 2020, (2) undrawn committed credit facilities of around €800 million maturing in 2021 through 2023 in addition to around €175 million of available credit facilities with the European Investment Bank (EIB), €95 million of available credit facilities with KfW-IPEX Bank and a €60 million revolving credit facility available for Eindhoven Airport.
-Following the debt repayment of around €100 million in June 2020 the company faces around €450 million in debt maturity in 2021.
+The company's primary sources of committed liquidity are (1) cash and equivalents of €753 million as of December 2020, (2) undrawn committed credit facilities of around €900 million, consisting of €400 million of facilities maturing in 2025, €100 million maturing in 2023 and €400 million maturing end of 2021.
+In addition, Royal Schiphol Group holds three bilateral uncommitted facilities with a combined total of €330 million and a €60 million revolving credit facility available for Eindhoven Airport (€19 million have been drawn as of December 2020).

+The company faces around €450 million in debt maturities in 2021.
 We expect that the company will be able to meet all debt maturities and other obligations from available resources taking into account the company's steps in reducing operating and capital expenditures.
-We also assume that Royal Schiphol Group will maintain unrestricted access to capital markets, noting in that regard that at the beginning of April the company issued a 9- year tenor €750 million bond under its EMTN programme in order to fund future investments and strengthen its liquidity position.
+We also assume that Royal Schiphol Group will maintain unrestricted access to capital markets, noting in that regard that in September 2020, additional bonds were issued to the value of €1.2 billion consisting of €700 million notes due in September 2027 and €500 million notes due in September 2032 in order to fund future investments and strengthen the company's liquidity position.